 Occurrence, quality and movement of ground water.
 Includes outline of resources in seven regions, stratigraphic chart showing water-bearing formations, and extensive bibliography.
 47 pages.
 18 figures.
 7 tables.
 Digital PDF download.
 SP-04D

 The groundwater resources are described by river basins, including the South Platte River basin which includes the Northern High Plains and the North Platte River basin; the Arkansas River basin and the Southern High Plains; the Rio Grande River basin; Western Colorado which includes the San Juan River basin; the Colorado River; and Yampa-White River basins.
 Areas of Colorado having the greatest present and potential groundwater development are in the first three basins.
-Large supplies of groundwater possibly could be developed from the valley-fill deposits occurring along short stretches in the other river basins of western Colorado and from the Piceance Creek structural basin in Northwestern Colorado.
+Substantial supplies of groundwater could potentially be developed from the valley-fill deposits occurring along short stretches in the other river basins of western Colorado and from the Piceance Creek structural basin in northwestern Colorado.